Last updated on February 2, 2023

-This plants generally grow in hedges and a paste prepared from its leaves are used for applying on hands and feet especially on marriage ceremonies and other Hindu festivals.
+These plants generally grow in hedges and a paste prepared from its leaves is used for applying on hands and feet especially on marriage ceremonies and other Hindu festivals.

 The Muslim community also uses this to decorate brides.
 These days it is a fashion among even the western countries.
 More on this can be read at this knol.
 Mehndi the Fascinating Gift of Nature.